MahshiatTahsin/Mahshiat-Tahsin-Bably.github.io/README.md

 ## Projects

+- **Collaborative Data Ecosystem for Green Shipping:** Completed in collaboration with DEMOLA.
+- **Computer Vision-Based Recognition of Medicine Names and Its Information:** Bachelor’s thesis project focused on medicine name recognition using computer vision.
 - **Prevent Rape on Bus:** Developed a system to track and alert authorities about potential harassment on public transport.
 - **Student Management System:** Built a web application for managing student information, grades, and courses.
 - **Snake Game:** Developed an interactive snake game using Python with a graphical user interface.